yajatvishwak/at-frontend/EDITOR-USAGE-GUIDE.md

     3. Copy Link
 ![copy](https://i.imgur.com/NFoOkkL.png)

-    4. Replace the dropbox.com and dl.dropboxusercontent.com in the url
+    4. Replace the dropbox.com to dl.dropboxusercontent.com in the url
 From this:
 ![oldurl](https://i.imgur.com/cSlGPvh.png)
 <br>